 While there is no “ideal” board member profile, the Iowa Association of School Boards suggests voters look for these basic characteristics in candidates in order to elect effective board members.

 - They must have a laser-like focus on improving achievement for all students.

 - They act with professionalism and integrity when monitoring district finances.

 - They understand the board’s roles and responsibilities.

 - They work well as a member of a team.

 - They can commit the time and energy required to be effective.

 School board members are elected to serve four-year terms, with elections taking place in odd-numbered years.
 Those elected receive no pay.
 Experienced school board members say the rewards of service lie in meeting the needs of children and communities.

-Four seats currently held by Greg Dockum, Jill Morrill, Deb Henry, and Marci Cordaro are up for election for the full four-year term.
-Other board members include Steven Hopper, Justin Allen, and Dr. Jeanie Kerber.
+Three seats currently held by Justin Allen, Dr. Jeanie Kerber, and Steven Hopper are up for election for the full four-year term.
+Other board members include Soneeta Mangra-Dutcher, Jennifer Chamberland, Dr. Alicia Clevenger, and Katie Fiala.
 The Johnston Community School District also has two student representatives for the board, who serve as liaisons between student life and the topics discussed by the board.
-The 2019-20 student representatives are Anna Janni and Shreya Shrestha.

 Interested in running for the Johnston School Board?
-Use the links below or navigation to the right of the page to learn more, including timelines, FAQs, and overall guides from the Iowa Association of School Boards (IASB).
+Use the links below to learn more, including timelines, FAQs, and overall guides from the Iowa Association of School Boards (IASB).